Boundaries of universality of thermal collisions for atom-atom scattering: Calculation details

 We compute and analyze rate coefficients for collisions of trapped atoms ($^7$Li and $^{87}$Rb) with atoms of mass $m$ in an ambient thermal gas (background gas BG) with temperature $T$ by integrating the energy dependence of the cross sections $\sigma(E)$ with the Maxwell-Boltzmann distribution as follows:

-where $k_{\rm B}$ is the Boltzmann constant and $E$ is the collision energy.
-We consider collisions of $^7$Li and $^{87}$Rb with closed-shell atoms He, Ne, Ar, Kr, or Xe.
+where $k_{\rm B}$ is the Boltzmann constant, $E$ is the kinetic energy of the incident particle, {$\tilde{E}=\mu E/m$ is the collision energy.
+Assuming the incident particle velocity is the same as the relative velocity in the center-of-momentum (COM) frame is exact in the limit where the trapped sensor particle is stationary.
+This approximation is justified here because the energy of the sensor atoms in the trap is approximately $10^6$ times smaller than the energy of the background gas particles~\cite{Avinash2024}. } We consider collisions of $^7$Li and $^{87}$Rb with closed-shell atoms He, Ne, Ar, Kr, or Xe.
 Such collisions do not permit inelastic scattering at collision energies relevant for this work.

 The collision cross sections $\sigma$ are obtained from the numerical solutions of the time-independent Schr\"{o}dinger equation, which, upon partial wave expansion of the full wave function, can be written as